 - Reputation of Program: A prestigious sounding program may not always give you the best education depending on your career goals and learning style.
 If you want to go into academics and be heavy in research, then the prestigious places may be the best option.
 But if you want to work in community pathology there are also many other programs that will provide a strong education.
 It is important to find a good fit for you, so on interviews make sure to spend as much time talking and interacting with the residents as you can.
 Ask about recent graduates fellowship and job placement.
 Make sure to ask about their Pathology board pass rate.
 If their alumni are getting good fellowships and good jobs, and if they are passing their boards with higher than a 95% rate, then the program is likely to provide you with good training.

 - Format: On surgical Pathology, programs can either be sub-specialized (with residents working on one organ system at a time) or general (with residents working on whatever specimens come in that day).
 Another difference in structure is the “cycle” length as mentioned above.
 Maryland for example has a multi-day cycle: Day 1 – The residents are grossing all day.
-Whatever specimens from any organ system that come in will be grossed by the resident that day.
-The Residents will do the bigger cancer cases and the PAs will do the smaller cases.
+Whatever specimens from any organ system that comes in will be grossed by the resident that day.
+The residents will do the bigger cancer cases and the PAs will do the smaller cases.
 Day 2 – The resident is covering the frozen section room and signing-out small biopsy cases with the attending.
-Day 3 – The resident signs-out all the bigger cases that they (or the PA) grossed on Day 1 with the attending In this system, previewing of cases eveningsgenerally occurs in the evenings of Days 1 and 2.
+Day 3 – The resident signs-out all the bigger cases that they (or the PA) grossed on Day 1 with the attending.
+In this system, previewing of cases generally occurs in the evenings of Days 1 and 2.
 Some programs have a 4 day cycle which works in a similar fashion with an extra day to preview cases.
-The other option is a one day cycle.
+The other option is a one-day cycle.
 For example: Resident A is on Thoracic for 2 weeks.
 In the morning (s)he previews cases from the day before for 2-3 hours.
 (S)he then sits down with the attending (who is an expert in thoracic pathology) at noon and signs out the cases that (s)he looked at that morning for a few hours.
 At 2 or 3 (s)he will then go to the gross room and gross only interesting Thoracic specimens that are coming in (the PAs will do the rest).
 These specimens are then made into slides and ready for the resident the next day.
 (S)he will spend 1-3 weeks on Thoracic and then rotate to GI and then to Breast, etc. The order of events within a day may vary for a given program.
 Both systems have their pros and cons and you will need to talk to the residents at each program about which they prefer and why.
 Most community practices have general sign out, whereas many large academic centers (though not all) are moving toward subspecialty sign out.
 In general sign out, the attending you sign-out with may be an expert in GI but will need to look at everything, so you get to see how different people approach different cases.
 But that attending can’t give you all the best info about certain cases.
 For sub-specialty, you will always be signing out with an expert in that organ system.
 But you may have months or even a year between seeing a certain organ system.
-You may do Breast early in first year, and then not rotate on it again until late 2nd year.
-Both types produce excellent pathologists, and you would adapt to either structure , but it is something to ask about at interviews.
+You may do breast early in first year, and then not rotate on it again until late 2nd year.
+Both types produce excellent pathologists, and you would adapt to either structure, but it is something to ask about at interviews.
 For reference, Maryland is general sign-out.

 - Schedule: There is no intern year in pathology!
 The combined AP/CP residency is 4 years which is one year more than the AP only or CP only track.
 Some programs mix up the AP and CP rotations within each year whereas others do 1 year AP followed by 1 year CP.
-A resident is always on call for frozen sections 24/7, but it is rare that a surgeon will request a frozen section after 8:00 PM or on a weekend.
+A resident or fellow is always on call for frozen sections 24/7, but it is rare that a surgeon will request a frozen section after 8:00 PM or on a weekend.
 The call schedule may be combined AP/CP call, or divided into separate call depending on which rotation you are on.
 AP call is mostly frozen sections and autopsy.
 CP call involves answering questions about the blood bank and clinical labs.
 These can usually be addressed from home and you usually don’t need to come to the hospital.
 However, programs that have the apheresis service run by pathology may require residents to come in for emergent apheresis procedures.
 Some programs have a resident come in on Saturday to gross specimens.
 This is rarely more than once a month.
 Most programs have 3-4 weeks of vacation per year and about $1,000 in book funds every year.

 What to Do Your Third and Fourth Year

 - Electives: The best way to get experience is to do some pathology rotations.
 A surgical pathology rotation and a clinical pathology rotation will give you a great idea as to what pathology is all about.
 Maryland has both of these electives plus an elective at the Medical Examiner’s Office for Forensic Pathology.
 One of the main things program directors look for is exposure to the field.
 Try to do at least 2 pathology electives by September of 4th year.
 Another suggestion is to do a month or more of research with an attending in the path department.
 Not only does this look good and may get you a publication, but it gives you an easy topic to discuss during your interviews.
 You can contact your PSIG officers for departmental contact information if you are interested in research within pathology.
-The earlier you do your electives the better; this way you can get letters of recommendation from people you worked with, as well as ensure you have a good exposure to pathology to feel confident in applying..
+The earlier you do your electives the better; this way you can get letters of recommendation from people you worked with, as well as ensure you have a good exposure to pathology to feel confident in applying.
 All of the attending pathologists at Maryland are really nice and would be happy to talk with you about residency.
 In particular, three people who are great to talk to and get to know at the University of Maryland are Dr. William Twaddell- Residency Program Director, Dr. Olga Ioffe- Head of Anatomic Pathology and former Residency Director, and Dr. Magali Fontaine- Director of Clinical Path and Blood Banking.
 Schedule a meeting with Dr. Twaddell and/or Dr. Ioffe as soon as you think you are interested in the field.
 Once they get to know you they will work very hard to help you get into the residency spot you want, and they will be able to guide you through the process of applying.

 - Away Rotations: These are useful if there is a particular program that you want to learn more about.
 It is especially useful for ones that have a different format than Maryland’s program.
 It lets you see how different styles and formats function.
 For example it may be useful to do an away at a place that does Subspecialty sign-out to compare to Maryland’s general sign-out.
 However, it is not required or even expected that you will do an away.
 They are mainly for your own benefit, though they may help you get an interview at a particular program.

 - Post-Sophomore/Post-Junior Fellowship: This fellowship is offered at Maryland as well as at several other medical schools throughout the country.
 Generally, the fellowship consists of one year of paid employment with the department of pathology.
 At Maryland, six months consist of clinical service work with similar responsibilities as a first year resident.
 This includes three months of surgical pathology, one month of autopsy, and a few clinical pathology rotations.
 The other six months will consist of participating in research with a mentor within the department of pathology.
 Overall, the fellowship is very flexible and will allow you to get a great feel for what it’s actually like to be a pathology resident.
 Not only will you gain technical knowledge about pathology, it will also give you an incredible advantage when it comes time for residency applications.
-This is not required to get a good residency; most applicants haven’t done a fellowship.
+This is not required to get a good residency; most applicants haven’t done a post-sophomore/post-junior fellowship.

 Applying and Interviewing